fetr0509/CGBEmulator/README.md

 *  Memory Viewer - Allows the user to see the gameboys memory and register status such as current instruction as well as step through the memory
 *  Memory Editor - Edit the gameboys memory on the fly and search for values within memory.

+## Testing

+*  Using OCLint for linting while developing on Linux. (cMake integration but not execution).
+*  Unity for Unit testing.

 ## Resources
 Below is a list of resources that were/are being referenced during the design and implimentation
 *  [Gameboy Manual](http://marc.rawer.de/Gameboy/Docs/GBCPUman.pdf)